-Automated processes create a natural workflow that moves teams quickly and efficiently from start to finish on every project—without the need for regularly scheduled status update meetings.
+Automated processes create a natural project workflow that moves teams quickly and efficiently from start to finish on every project—without the need for regularly scheduled status update meetings.
 Work automation software supports teams by

 - Managing work – From project intake and assignment to stage gates and reviews, teams that automatically route work provide global visibility into every project

 - Controlling workflow – By automating approval processes, teams accelerate timeframes and reduce rework

 - Organizing data – Leveraging centralized data, teams can automate customized reports and dashboards for complete transparency

 - Creating archives – Teams can speed the collection of completed work directly from project tasks using automation